-Robbery: The taking or attempting to take anything from value of the care, custody or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear
+Robbery: The taking or attempting to take anything from value of the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.

-Aggravated Assault.
-An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
+Aggravated Assault: An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
 This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm.
-It is not necessary that injury result from an aggravated assault when a gun, knife or other weapon is used which could or probably would result in a serious potential injury if the crime were successfully completed.